ta-data-bcn/data-bcn-cheatsheet/labs/module-3/lab-problems-with-ML/README.md

 ## Introduction

 When working with machine learning algorithms, we might face many different problems.
-The goal of this lab is for you to deal with the most commons ML problems.
+The goal of this lab is for you to deal with the most common ML problems.

 ## Getting Started

-Open the `main.ipynb` file in the `your-code` directory.
+Open the `ipynb` files in `your-code` directory.
 Follow the instructions and add your code and explanations as necessary.
 By the end of this lab, you will have learned how to prepare a dataset for most scikit-learn algorithms.

 ## Deliverables